Epoch of Extreme Inundations

-The Epoch of Extreme Inundations (EEI) is a hypothetical epoch during which four landforms in the Pontic–Caspian steppe—marine lowlands (marine transgressions), river valleys (outburst floods), marine transgressions (thermocarst lakes) and slopes (solifluction flows)—were widely inundated.
+The Epoch of Extreme Inundations (EEI) is a hypothetical epoch during which four landforms in the Pontic–Caspian steppe—marine lowlands (marine transgressions), river valleys (outburst floods), marine transgressions (thermokarst lakes) and slopes (solifluction flows)—were widely inundated.
 Catastrophic events during the epoch are theorized to have influenced prehistoric human life.

 Research history

 In 2002, Russian geographer Andrey L. Chepalyga of the Institute of Geography at the Russian Academy of Sciences formulated the theory to explain natural events, with field investigation and laboratory work supporting the theory.
 Archaeological data indicated that the period impacted human life.
 During the first stage of research, sources were examined for extreme hydro-climatic events between 16000 and 18000 BCE in the Caspian drainage basin.
 Research focused on sources of water for these events, such as megafloods in river valleys and melting permafrost augmenting watersheds.
 The investigation's second stage included chronological correlation of the events using stratigraphy, geomorphology and radiocarbon dating.
 This was followed by paleohydrologic reconstruction of the basins, including their level, area, volume and water exchange between basins.
 Based on archeological data, the influence of the events on prehistoric human life was studied.
 The investigation aimed to comprehensively describe the period.